 While Tetris and Pokémon were the system sellers, there’s a vast library of games released for the system.
 The following list showcases the very best titles.
 You’re sure to find lots of ‘lands’ here – someone at Nintendo HQ decreed that the diminutive handheld simply couldn’t contain massive ‘worlds’, so Super Mario Land ushered in an era of ‘Land’ games from the likes of Kirby, Donkey Kong and Wario.

-As with our previous lists of the 50 best Switch games and 50 best 3DS games, the ranking here is governed by the game’s user rating on this very site - many thanks to all of you who voted for your favourites last week!
+As with our lists of the 50 best Switch games and 50 best 3DS games, the ranking here is governed by the game’s user rating on this very site.
 Just as before, logged in users can interact and rate the titles directly on these pages by hovering over the rating, or alternatively from each game's individual page.
 To be clear, the games listed here are for the original Game Boy only - there are no backwards compatible 'black cart' Game Boy Color games included (unless they happened to also receive a separate release for the original).
 If it says 'Game Boy Color' on the box, you won't find it below!

 Can't see your favourite on the list?
 Head to our library of Game Boy games (or click the games tab at the top of the page) and input your own ratings.
 We’ve reduced the eligibility from fifty votes to twenty for these vintage games, so we fully expect this to be a little more fluid than the other lists, especially in the initial stages.
 It’ll be fascinating to check back and see how the list evolves!

 So, without further ado, let’s dive in…